Franz Boas: Post-graduate studies

 I often ask myself what advantages our 'good society' possesses over that of the 'savages' and find, the more I see of their customs, that we have no right to look down upon them ...
 We have no right to blame them for their forms and superstitions which may seem ridiculous to us.
 We 'highly educated people' are much worse, relatively speaking ...

 Boas went on to explain in the same entry that "all service, therefore, which a man can perform for humanity must serve to promote truth."
 Before his departure, his father had insisted he be accompanied by one of the family's servants, Wilhelm Weike who cooked for him and kept a journal of the expedition.
 Boas was nonetheless forced to depend on various Inuit groups for everything from directions and food to shelter and companionship.
 It was a difficult year filled with tremendous hardships that included frequent bouts of disease, mistrust, pestilence, and danger.
-Boas successfully searched for areas not yet surveyed and found unique ethnographic objects, but the long winter and the lonely treks across perilous terrain forced him to search his soul to find a direction for his life as a scientist and a citizen.

 Boas returned to Berlin to complete his studies.
 His interest in indigenous communities grew as he worked at the Royal Ethnological Museum in Berlin, where he was introduced to members of the Nuxalk Nation of British Columbia, which sparked a lifelong relationship with the First Nations of the Pacific Northwest.
 Simultaneously, he became studied the methodologies of ethnomusicologists Carl Stumpf, Erich von Hornbostel, and George Herzog; practices he would later utilize in his own work in ethnomusicology.

 In 1886, Boas defended (with Helmholtz's support) his habilitation thesis, Baffin Land, and was named Privatdozent in geography.

 While on Baffin Island he began to develop his interest in studying non-Western cultures (resulting in his book, The Central Eskimo, published in 1888).
 In 1885, he went to work with physical anthropologist Rudolf Virchow and ethnologist Adolf Bastian at the Royal Ethnological Museum in Berlin.
 Boas had studied anatomy with Virchow two years earlier while preparing for the Baffin Island expedition.
 At the time, Virchow was involved in a vociferous debate over evolution with his former student, Ernst Haeckel.
 Haeckel had abandoned his medical practice to study comparative anatomy after reading Charles Darwin's The Origin of Species, and vigorously promoted Darwin's ideas in Germany.
 However, like most other natural scientists prior to the rediscovery of Mendelian genetics in 1900 and the development of the modern synthesis, Virchow felt that Darwin's theories were weak because they lacked a theory of cellular mutability.
 Accordingly, Virchow favored Lamarckian models of evolution.
 This debate resonated with debates among geographers.
 Lamarckians believed that environmental forces could precipitate rapid and enduring changes in organisms that had no inherited source; thus, Lamarckians and environmental determinists often found themselves on the same side of debates.